Manuel Alegre: Career

 He was a member of the Portuguese Communist Party from his youth until the Soviet invasion of Czechoslovakia, which he staunchly opposed, in 1968.
 Today he's usually considered one of the most leftist members of the Portuguese Socialist Party.
 He voted against all the revisions of the Portuguese Constitution of 1976, and abstained at a commemorative vote for the 10th anniversary of the fall of Berlin Wall, in 1999.

 While studying law at the University of Coimbra, Alegre was noticed for his opposition to António de Oliveira Salazar's dictatorial government - the Estado Novo regime.
 He was conscripted, and sent to the Azores and later to Portuguese Angola, where his involvement in an attempt to military rebellion led to his imprisonment.
 After serving his prison term in Luanda, he returned to Coimbra, before going into exile in 1964.
 As a student at the University of Coimbra he was a very active figure of the Associação Académica de Coimbra, the university's student's union, while member of the governing body, athlete and cultural agent (poetry and theatre).
 He would never graduate in law.

 He would live the next ten years in Algiers, where he was one of the main voices of a radio station directed to Portugal, Rádio Voz da Liberdade (Freedom's Voice), also called Rádio Argel, from where he reportedly led a series of activities supporting African forces opposing the Portuguese military intervention in the Portuguese Colonial War, including by airing privileged information regarding Portuguese strategy in the theater of war.
 The distribution of his first books was forbidden by Salazar's government, so they circulated in samizdat form.
 Alegre returned to Portugal in 1974, one week after the Carnation Revolution.

-He joined the Socialisty Party almost immediately, and was elected to Parliament in every election from 1975 to 2005.
+He joined the Socialist Party almost immediately, and was elected to Parliament in every election from 1975 to 2005.
 He was also one of the vice-presidents of Parliament.

 Several of his poems were made into songs, sung among others by Zeca Afonso and Adriano Correia de Oliveira, and played by Carlos Paredes.
 His words were set to music by Tony Haynes on world jazz ensemble Grand Union Orchestra's 1997 album, The Rhythm of Tides.

 One of his poems Uma flor de verde pinho won 1976's Festival RTP da Canção, who represented Portugal in Eurovision Song Contest.

 In 2004, he lost to José Sócrates a bid for the party leadership.

 In 2005, a statue in his honour was erected in Coimbra.

-On 24 September 2005, he announced that he would be a candidate in the 2006 Portuguese presidential election, despite his party's official support for former president Mário Soares as a candidate.
+On 24 September 2005, he announced that he would be a candidate in the 2006 presidential election, despite his party's official support for former president Mário Soares as a candidate.
 On the elections held 22 January 2006, he ended up collecting 20.7% of the valid votes (the second largest amount after the elected President, Cavaco Silva, and ahead of his party's official candidate Mário Soares).

-He is also a Member of the Portuguese Council of State, elected by the Assembly of the Republic.
+He was also a Member of the Portuguese Council of State, elected by the Assembly of the Republic.